Primary Debates and Forums

 benefited from these events while Gov.

-who is covering his ninth presidential campaign, observed in The New Republic that "most
+covering his ninth presidential campaign, observed in The New Republic that "most

 campaign debates are like old-time Chinese food—they seem filling while